 Dietary supplements for preventing recurrent UTIs (https://help.neueve.com/kb/dietary-supplements/dietary-supplements-for-preventing-recurrent-utis)

-1) Changing synthetic fiber underwear to 100% cotton and changing it at least once a day.
+- Switch to 100% cotton underwear and change it at least once a day.

-2) Wiping from front to back, not from back to front to reduce the risk of fecal contamination.
+- When wiping, always go from front to back to decrease the likelihood of fecal contamination.

 To reduce Staphylococcus on the skin, the best method is to wash the skin with a gentile soap.